ippontech/blog-usa/posts/tips-and-reminders-for-using-docker-daily.md

 $mysql -h [mysql-container-ip] -u ippon -p
 Enter password: ippon
 ```
-Being in the same network, *Owncloud* will continue to access the *Mysql* container’s ports (as did the link function) and so, will not have any problem to connect to it.
+Being in the same network, *Owncloud* will continue to access the *Mysql* container’s ports (as did the link function) and so, will not have any problem connecting to it.
-Now, let’s say *Mysql-client* is not installed on host or your user is not allowed to use it.
+Now, let’s say *Mysql-client* is not installed on your host or your user is not allowed to use it.
 So, you will have limited the database access to containers on the same network !
 Security improved !

 <u>**Reminder n°2:** *Docker* DNS is not activated by default!</u>
 Yes, none of the active containers in the default bridge network (*docker0*) will be able to communicate through their hostnames.
 They will be able to communicate using their IP address, but in order to use their hostname (which you can set beforehand) you will need to create and use your own network.
 Even if containers cannot find each other using their hostname, hosts can.